dgonzal/SFrameBatch/README.md

 -> Take the ConfigParse & ConfigSGE part from the example file and add it to your xml file.
 It has to stay commented otherwise sframe would read it and not work

--> go to the directory where you run sframe from.
+-> Go to the directory where you run sframe from.
 This is not requiered by sframe_split but if you use relative paths, it will not possible to resolve them correctly and errors will be thrown

 -> sframe_split.py [options] File.xml